Call Today - 24/7 Emergency Services

 What is a Natural Gas Furnace?

-Perhaps the most common type of furnace in the United States, according to Coyne College, natural gas furnaces provide even heating through a home, by using jets of gas.
+Maybe the most common type of furnace in the United States, natural gas furnaces use jets of gas to provide even heating through a home.
 These jets are fed along a burner, which makes a large flame of hot air.
 This air is then circulated throughout your property using HVAC ducts and fans.
+These furnaces may be more expensive than other options, particularly electric and gas furnaces.

 What is a Modulating Furnace?